cdsittampalam/documentation/docs/Getting Started.md

 You would have received an email from Qredo containing an evaluation code.

 Type in the code in **Email address validation code**.
-The page for downloading the Qredo Signing app shows.
+The page for downloading the Qredo Signing App shows.

 ### Download Phone App

 ![download](/doc-images/dload.png)

-An SMS is sent to your phone that contains a link to the Qredo Signing app on the app store.
+An SMS is sent to your phone that contains a link to the Qredo Signing App on the app store.
 The SMS should arrive promptly.

 When you have downloaded the mobile app, a splash screen of the app appears as follows: